Club deal: History

 In the US, syndicated investment began as early as 1870 with a Pennsylvania Railroad offering.
 In the 1920s several syndicates existed for the purchase and sale of securities.

 From 1984 to 2007, an average of 63% of US venture capital firm investments were syndicated according to a 2010 study, rising up to 77% in 2000.

 In the US, the years from 2000 to 2010 have been called “the conspiratorial era.”
 The years from 2003 until 2007 were also described as "the era of club deals", since the 2006 antitrust investigation of the Department of Justice prompted a decrease;As of 2014 though, the Department has not brought charges.
 In 2007, private plaintiffs filed a first class action lawsuit against 13 private equity firms for conspiring in club deals to keep buyout prices down, followed by two more in the ensuing years, which the court consolidated and scaled down against 11 equity firms.
 In June 2014, Bain Capital Partners and Goldman Sachs settled for a combined $121 million after more than six years of litigation.
 An unnamed Goldman executive was quoted as saying “club etiquette” had prevailed in the $17.6 billion takeover of Freescale Semiconductor.

 End of July Blackstone, KKR, and TPG Capital settled for a combined $325 million, as published only in August.
-In September 2014 a judge will decide whether the plaintiffs can be considered a class whether to approve the settlements.
-The Carlyle Group is the only hold out that has not settled yet.
+In August 2014 the Carlyle Group, the last remaining defendant, agreed to pay $115 million to settle.
+The settlements totaled $590.5 million and received final court approval in February 2015.